pedrosfaria2/economic_events/README.md

 - **Integration Tests**: Verify that different parts of the application work together as expected.
 - **Performance Tests**: Check that key operations perform within acceptable time limits.
 - **Benchmarking Tests**: Measure the performance of various components to identify potential bottlenecks and areas for optimization.

+**Note**: Some functionalities and tests (such as email sending) are only supported on Windows.
+To test these features on other platforms, consider using a Windows environment or testing framework that supports Windows-specific features.

 The goal is to provide a comprehensive example of how to build a full-stack Python application that handles data from collection to presentation, with a focus on performance and reliability.